Vertical Vector Facelift

 The cost of a vertical vector facelift is variable based on the underlying anatomy, issues present, and the amount of work required to correct these issues.
 The cost is higher than a traditional facelift due to the advanced nature of the procedure and the increased skill and expertise required.
 Of course, with all things in life, you get what you paid for.
-This specialized facelift, which includes the midface correction, necklift and temporal browlift will cost under $14,000 with hospital and anesthesia fees.
-(In office surgical fees with IV sedation will be $12,200) Dr. Compton is offering a very special introductory price for in-office VVF surgery for only $8,500!!!!
-To be eligible you must have a consult and pay the entire surgical fee before the end of the year and you must agree to photo release.
-The vertical vector facelift from Dr Compton is designed for patients looking for the absolute best, most natural looking, longest lasting results.
-You know Dr Compton for his uncompromising commitment to quality, and this procedure is no different.
-On January 1st the price will go back up to full price, so call and book your consult today.
+This specialized facelift, which includes the midface correction, necklift and temporal browlift is now $35,000 for total cost with hospital stay, anesthesia and all pre and post op care.
+This price includes scar cream, Alastin Skin Nectar and post-op manual lymphatic drainage massage to aid in the healing process.
+The vertical vector facelift from Dr. Compton is designed for patients looking for the absolute best, most natural looking, longest lasting results.
+You know Dr. Compton for his uncompromising commitment to quality, and this procedure is no different.

 Before & Afters

 Dr. Compton, can you tell me more about the Vertical Vector Facelift?